 Coffee hair dye has become a rage in recent years, especially for those who prefer natural ways to color their hair.
 The fact that the cup of hot coffee you drink to stay alert and focused can also dye your hair naturally is a delightful discovery.
 It can tame your grays and darken your brown tresses.
-This adds a whole new dimension to using coffee to stay on top of your game.
+This adds a whole new dimension to using coffee to stay on top of your game, given that it is already used as a main ingredient in many skincare and beauty products and cosmetics.

 A natural dye such as coffee saves you from worrying about the effects of chemicals on your mane.
 Here is a simple DIY coffee hair dye guide to help you learn everything you need to know about this safe and non-toxic dye.
 Scroll down to learn more.